 For me, this becomes like another bill.
 I don’t even get to see that money, so I don’t miss it.
 I’ve got my budget for the month, so I know what I can afford to save.
 Plus even if saving that money means I’m a bit short that month it gives me a kick up the bottom to make some more.
 All the while knowing that I’ve already got that money saved.

 I find that once I’ve made the commitment to set it up I’m much less likely to want to cancel it too.
-To me that feels like I’ve let myself down.
-Consequently, I work harder to protect that monthly savings amount.
+To be that feels like I’ve let myself down.
+Consequently I work harder to protect that monthly savings amount.

 How to save money fast using a money box